ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

 - Cosign will be promoted to a built-in verifier and the plugin version will be removed
   - MUST maintain complete feature experience parity
 - Repurpose Inline Certificate Provider
-  - add new `type` field to spec: "key" or "certificate".
+  - add new `contentType` field to spec: "key" or "certificate".
 If not provided, default to "certificate" for backwards compatability.
 - Repurpose Azure Key Vault Certificate Provider
   - use `GetKeys` API to fetch keys from configured key vault
   - add new `keys` field to spec
 - Multitenancy: supported by namespaced keys in the global `Keys` map

 ### How do we support CLI scenario?
   - CLI mode should support specification of a list of keys within the cosign verifier.
 Cosign plugin will handle directory configuration and key reading within implementation.
 Currently, one a single `key` path can be provided.
-This will be updated to support an array of keys under config `verificationKeys`.
+This will be updated to support an absolute `filePath` to a key per entry in the `keys` field of the Cosign trust policy (see trust policy details [here](#trust-policy)).
 For backward compatability, the existing `key` field will also be honored.
+    - example:
+      ```json
+      {
+        ...
+        "verifier": {
+          "version": "1.0.0",
+          "plugins": [
+              {
+                  "type": "cosign",
+                  "name": "cosign-wabbit-networks",
+                  "artifactTypes": "application/vnd.dev.cosign.artifact.sig.v1+json",
+                  "trustPolicies": [
+                    {
+                      "name": "wabbit-networks-images",
+                      "keys": [
+                        {
+                          "provider": "wabbit-key-1", // this can be any name
+                          "filePath": "/path/to/key1.pub"
+                        },
+                        {
+                          "provider": "wabbit-key-2",
+                          "filePath": "/path/to/key2.pub"
+                        }
+                      ]
+                    }
+                  ]
+              },
+        }
+        ...
+      }
+      ```
   - `KeyManagementProvider` should be able to be configured via section in the `config.json`.
 This includes inline + any existing or future providers
   - The current AKV integration relies on workload identity.
 The CLI scenario will use a non-Workload Identity scheme for authentication to managed identity.
 The AzureKeyVault provider must be updated to support a generic `DefaultAzureCredential` which has built in keychain support for many different types of authentication schemes.